 © 2017, Springer International Publishing AG.
 Feature extraction is an essential step in solving real-world pattern recognition and classification problems.
 The accuracy of face recognition highly depends on the extracted features to represent a face.
 The traditional algorithms uses geometric techniques, comprising feature values including distance and angle between geometric points (eyes corners, mouth extremities, and nostrils).
 These features are sensitive to the elements such as illumination, variation of poses, various expressions, to mention a few.
 Recently, deep learning techniques have been very effective for feature extraction, and deep features have considerable tolerance for various conditions and unconstrained environment.
 This paper proposes a two layer deep convolutional neural network (CNN) for face feature extraction and applied sparse representation for face identification.
 The sparsity and selectivity of deep features can strengthen sparseness for the solution of sparse representation, which generally improves the recognition rate.
 The proposed method outperforms other feature extraction and classification methods in terms of recognition accuracy.

-Puthal, D, Nepal, S, Ranjan, R & Chen, J 2016, 'A Secure Big Data Stream Analytics Framework for Disaster Management on the Cloud', Proceedings of the 18th IEEE International Conference on High Performance Computing and Communications (HPCC) / 14th IEEE International Conference on Smart City (Smart City) / 2nd IEEE International Conference on Data Science and Systems (DSS), IEEE International Conference on High Performance Computing and Communications (HPCC) / IEEE International Conference on Smart City (Smart City) / IEEE International Conference on Data Science and Systems (DSS), IEEE, Sydney, Australia, pp. 1218-1225.View/Download from: UTS OPUS or Publisher's site
+Puthal, D, Nepal, S, Ranjan, R & Chen, J 2016, 'A Secure Big Data Stream Analytics Framework for Disaster Management on the Cloud', Proceedings of the 18th IEEE International Conference on High Performance Computing and Communications (HPCC) / 14th IEEE International Conference on Smart City (Smart City) / 2nd IEEE International Conference on Data Science and Systems (DSS), IEEE International Conference on High Performance Computing and Communications (HPCC) / IEEE International Conference on Smart City (Smart City) / IEEE International Conference on Data Science and Systems (DSS), IEEE, Sydney, Australia, pp. 1218-1225.View/Download from: Publisher's site

 Cloud computing and big data analysis are gaining lots of interest across a range of applications including disaster management.
 These two technologies together provide the capability of real-time data analysis not only to detect emergencies in disaster areas, but also to rescue the affected people.
 This paper presents a framework that supports emergency event detection and alert generation by analyzing the data stream, which includes efficient data collection, data aggregation and alert dissemination.
 One of the goals for such a framework is to support an end-to-end security architecture to protect the data stream from unauthorized manipulation as well as leakage of sensitive information.
 The proposed system provides support for both data security punctuation and query security punctuation.
 This paper presents the proposed architecture with a specific focus on data stream security.
 It also briefly describes the implementation of security aspects of the architecture.